AntonisGkortzis/islander/guide.md

 <b>Pro Tip:</b> At [Ilidi Rock Hotel](http://www.ilidirock.gr/) there are three small organized beaches.
 Access is very easy, you just have to cross a small bridge and continue straight until you see them.
 There is a snack bar that offers refreshments and some plates of the day which are cooked by the owner’s mother and served daily until 16:00 (4:00pm)

 #### <a name="eatTilos"></a>Where to eat
+* [Nautilos](https://www.tripadvisor.com.gr/Restaurant_Review-g2654085-d2190055-Reviews-Nautilos_Restaurant-Livadia_Tilos_Dodecanese_South_Aegean.html): Nautilos in Livadia is a family-owned restaurant that offers a lot of sea-based snacks as well as many grill dishes.
+Relax while observing the amazing view!
+Sometimes it also has live music.

+* [Armenon](https://www.tripadvisor.com.gr/Restaurant_Review-g189448-d2190014-Reviews-Armenon-Tilos_Dodecanese_South_Aegean.html): Armenon tavern is one of the most traditional taverns of the island.
+It might be a little expensive but “mom’s meatballs” and “mother-in-law’s beef” are totally worth it

 ## <a name="north_east_aegean_islands"></a>North East Aegean Islands